-Moving a tmux window changes its position in the current session's window list without restarting the shell, editor, or long-running command inside it.
-Reordering windows keeps the status bar aligned with the way the session is actually being used, which makes prefix-number navigation faster and reduces wrong-window jumps.
+Moving a tmux window changes its position in one session's window list without restarting the shell, editor, or long-running command inside it.
+Reordering windows keeps the status bar aligned with the work being done, which makes prefix-number navigation faster and reduces wrong-window jumps.

-The move-window command retargets an existing window to a different window index inside the same session.
-Current tmux releases still keep the default Ctrl-b . binding for moving the current window from the command prompt, but the direct command form is the clearest way to move a specific window, insert it before or after another one, or replace an occupied slot on purpose.
+The move-window command retargets an existing window to another window index inside the same session.
+The default Ctrl-b . binding prompts for a new index for the current window, while the shell command form lets you name the source window, insert it before or after an occupied target, or replace an occupied slot deliberately.

-Window numbers belong to each session and often start at 0 unless base-index has been changed in the configuration.
-List the current windows before moving anything, because tmux refuses an occupied destination index unless -a, -b, or -k is used, and moving a window to an unused slot can leave a numbering gap until you renumber the session.
+Window numbers belong to each session and start at 0 unless base-index has been changed in the configuration.
+List the current windows before moving anything, because tmux refuses an occupied destination index unless -a, -b, or -k is used, and moving a window to an unused slot can leave a numbering gap until the session is renumbered.

 Related: How to create a window in tmux